Covid 19 coronavirus: Rotorua schools fear the equity gap will widen during lockdown

 Neuroscience educator Nathan Wallis provides easy-to-follow information and advice for parents, with frequent posts about school from home.

-The Ministry of Education stated on their website a commitment to ensuring that digital inequity was not a barrier to learning.
+The Ministry of Education stated on its website a commitment to ensuring that digital inequity was not a barrier to learning.

-They were currently working with device suppliers and the telecommunications industry for the equipment and are working on the logistics of getting it to households that need it.
+It was working with device suppliers and the telecommunications industry for the equipment and on the logistics of getting it to households that need it.

 "This is complex and we will be working with schools and communities on how we make this happen.